 This large number of axioms is explained by the fact that \lpr{} is a weaker framework than Predicate logic.
 The 20 first axioms are needed just to construct notions that are primitive in Predicate logic: terms, propositions, with their 13 constructive and classical connectives and quantifiers, and proofs.
 So the theory $\cU$ is just 23 axioms on top of the definition of Predicate logic.

-It is also explained by the fact that axioms are more atomic than in Predicate logic, for instance 4 axioms: ($\0$), ($\S$), ($\pred$), and ($\positive$) are needed to express ``the'' axiom of infinity, 5 ($\psub$), ($\pair$), ($\paird$), ($\fst$), and ($\snd$) to express predicate subtyping, 4 ($\Sett$),($\set$),($\dtarr$),($\Ty$) to express dependent types and 5 ($\Scheme$), ($\Els$), ($\lift$), ($\calfa$), and ($\sffa$) to express prenex polymorphism.
-The 5 remaining axioms express propositions as objects ($\o$), various forms of functionality ($\arr$), ($\arrd$), and ($\blpi$), and dependent implication ($\impd$).
+It is also explained by the fact that axioms are more atomic than in Predicate logic: 4 axioms are needed to express ``the'' axiom of infinity: ($\0$), ($\S$), ($\pred$), and ($\positive$); 5 to express predicate subtyping: ($\psub$), ($\pair$), ($\paird$), ($\fst$), and ($\snd$); 4 to express dependent types: ($\Sett$),($\set$),($\dtarr$),($\Ty$); and 5 to express prenex polymorphism: ($\Scheme$), ($\Els$), ($\lift$), ($\calfa$), and ($\sffa$).
+The 5 remaining axioms express propositions as objects ($\o$); various forms of functionality: ($\arr$), ($\arrd$), and ($\blpi$); and dependent implication ($\impd$).